 - Maintain a positive working relationship with your mentor

-CHM 393 Senior Research no longer uses the online “Independent Study Form”.
+How to register: CHEM 393 no longer uses the online “Independent Study Form”.
 Instead, students will register online as they do for other courses.
-There is a CRN for each Instructor for CHM 393.
-You will need to meet with the Instructor and discuss their expectations, and get their permission to register.
+There is a CRN for each instructor for CHEM 393.
+You will need to meet with the instructor and discuss their expectations and get their permission to register.

-CHM 395 Independent Research requires an “Independent Study Form”, where the student and advisor will agree to the number of credits hours the study will be worth, a title, grading criteria and more.
+How to register: Students must submit an “Independent Study Form” by the deadline (usually about 2 weeks into the semester and noted on the academic calendar).
+On this form the student and advisor will agree to the number of credits hours the study will be worth, a title, grading criteria and more.